fengtan/ldap-explorer/README.md

 ### Support for environment variables

-Any connection setting can be set with environment variables (you likely do not want to store your bind credentials unencrypted).
-This is also convenient when running VS Code in a [remote environment](https://code.visualstudio.com/docs/remote/remote-overview).
+Connection settings can be set with environment variables (you may not want to store your bind credentials unencrypted).

+This also means that this extension plays nicely with containers and [remote environments](https://code.visualstudio.com/docs/remote/remote-overview).

 ![Support for environment variables](screenshots/features.envvars.png)